 Oil Piston Compressor

 In the oil-piston compressor, the internal pistons are permanently coated with an oil film which reduces friction and thus the heat generated.
 This also minimizes wear.
-Do-it-yourselfers may know this type of wear minimization from a car engine.
-Also the industry works with different lubricants to give machines a longer life and to protect them from overheating.
+Do-it-yourselfers may know this type of wear reduction, which is the same as in a car engine.
+Also, the industry works with different lubricants to give machines a longer life and to protect them from overheating.

 - An oil-lubricated compressor does not get as hot as the oil-free version.
 The oil also dissipates the heat generated in the cylinder and thus prevents overheating